CZboop/Lyric-Genre-Classifier/README.md

 # Lyric Genre Classifier
 A Python classifier to predict the genre of a song based on lyric content.
-Uses Pandas, NumPy and some Natural Language Toolkit.
+Uses Pandas, NumPy, Keras, TensorFlow and some Natural Language Toolkit.

-Classification is done with my take on TF-IDF.
+Currently has two separate classification methods.
+First method was my take on TF-IDF, which was initially intended to be part of data preprocessing, but ended up working fairly well for classification by itself.
 The whole genre is treated as a text for the purposes of finding text frequency, and this is used alongside the number of songs from each genre that feature a given word, to find which words may be most indicative of each genre.
 Each song then has a score for each genre calculated based on which keywords it contains, taking into account the strength of the word's correlation to a genre from its TF-IDF value, in order to make predictions.

-Trained on around 5000 songs to differentiate between metal and R&B.
-Currently has an accuracy of around 65%
+This was trained on around 5000 songs to differentiate between two genres (metal and R&B), with an accuracy of around 65%, or 30% better than chance.

+Second method uses a LSTM recurrent neural network made with Keras/TensorFlow.
+This currently has an accuracy of around 61% when classifying between eight different genres (rock, metal, pop, indie, R&B, folk, electronic and jazz), or 380% better than chance.
+This result was with data being very minimally pre/processed before training the model.

 Uses [this dataset](https://www.kaggle.com/mateibejan/multilingual-lyrics-for-genre-classification), slightly modified to remove commas and carriage returns within cells (actual end files used were too large for GitHub).
 Many thanks to the creator of the dataset